rtoal/iki-compiler/README.md

 ![Iki image](http://i.imgur.com/JRTmR2A.png)

 This is a compiler for the little programming language called Iki.
-The compiler is a Node commandline application written in CoffeeScript.
+The compiler is a Node command line application written in CoffeeScript.
 It's intended to be useful for people teaching or learning about compiler writing &mdash; at least the front-end parts, since the backends are pretty trivial.
-Scanning and parsing are done by hand rather than with a parser generator, giving students an opportunity to learn about text processing and recursive descent parsing.
+Scanning and parsing are done with the help of the Ohm library.

 ## The Compiler

 ```
-coffee iki.coffee [-t] [-a] [-o] [-i] [--target [js|c|x86]] filename
+coffee iki.coffee [-a] [-o] [-i] [--target [js|c|x86]] filename

-  -t scans, prints the tokens, then exits
   -a scans, parses, prints the abstract syntax tree, then exits
   -o does optimizations
   -i goes up to semantic analysis, prints the semantic graph, then exits